holzschu/Carnets/README.md

 # To install without building:

-Carnets has been approved for TestFlight by Apple.
-Click on this [link](https://testflight.apple.com/join/yevwlUs1) to join TestFlight.
+Carnets is now available on the [AppStore](https://holzschu.github.io/Carnets_Jupyter/).

+For the latest version, use the [TestFlight](https://testflight.apple.com/join/yevwlUs1) link.
+This version has more features, but also more bugs.

-If that doesn't work, you can also send an [e-mail](mailto:carnets_jupyter@icloud.com) to receive an invitation.
+If the link doesn't work, you can also send an [e-mail](mailto:carnets_jupyter@icloud.com) to receive a TestFlight invitation.

 # To build it yourself:
 - clone the git repository